grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

-Modules and applications necessary for creating a website for species identification or genotyping.
+This site provides all code and applications necessary for creating a website for species identification or genotyping.
 A working implementation of Microbe-ID for plant pathogens in the genus *Phytophthora* can be found at [Phytophthora-ID](http://phytophthora-id.org).
 This site allows identification of species based on ITS or *cox*-spacer sequences as well as placement of SSR genotypes into knwon reference populations.

 Components
 ------